Katskhi Pillar: A Unique Destination in Georgia

 By Car

-If you prefer the flexibility of driving yourself, renting a car is a convenient option.
+Rent a car for flexibility.
 From Kutaisi, take the E60 highway towards Tbilisi.
-After approximately 30 kilometers, you will reach the village of Katskhi.
-Follow the signs to the pillar, and you will soon find yourself at the base of this magnificent natural wonder.
+After about 30 kilometers, you’ll reach the village of Katskhi.
+Follow the signs to the pillar.

 By Public Transportation